blepping/ComfyUI-sonar/README.md

 ## Nodes

-1. `SamplerSonarEuler` — Custom sampler node that combines Euler sampling and momentum and optionally guidance.
+* `SamplerSonarEuler` — Custom sampler node that combines Euler sampling and momentum and optionally guidance.
 A bit boring compared to the ancestral version but it has predictability going for it.
 You can possibly try setting init type to `RAND` and using different noise types, however this sampler seems _very_ sensitive to that init type.
 You may want to set direction to a very low value like `0.05` or `-0.15` when using the `RAND` init type.
+Setting `momentum=1` is the same as disabling momentum, so this sampler with `momentum=1` is basically the same as the basic `euler` sampler.
-2. `SamplerSonarEulerAncestral` — Ancestral version of the above.
+* `SamplerSonarEulerAncestral` — Ancestral version of the above.
 Same features, just with ancestral Euler.
-4. `SonarGuidanceConfig` — You can optionally plug this into the Sonar sampler nodes.
+* `SonarGuidanceConfig` — You can optionally plug this into the Sonar sampler nodes.
 See the [Guidance](#guidance) section below.
-5. `NoisyLatentLike` — If you give it a latent (or latent batch) it'll return a noisy latent of the same shape.
+* `NoisyLatentLike` — If you give it a latent (or latent batch) it'll return a noisy latent of the same shape.
 Allows specifying all the custom noise types except `brownian` which has some special requirements.
 Provided just because the noise generation functions are conveniently available.
 You can also use this as a reference latent with `SonarGuidanceConfig` node and depending on the strength it can act like variation seed (you'd change the seed in the `NoisyLatentLike` node). *Note*: The seed stuff may or may not work correctly.
-6. `SamplerSonarDPMPPSDE` — This one is extra experimental but it is an attempt to add moment and guidance to the DPM++ SDE sampler.
+* `SamplerSonarDPMPPSDE` — This one is extra experimental but it is an attempt to add moment and guidance to the DPM++ SDE sampler.
 It may not work correctly but you can sample stuff with it and get interesting results.
 I actually really like this one, and you can get away with more extreme stuff like `green_test` noise and still produce reasonable results.
-You may want to use the `BlehDiscardPenultimateSigma` node from my [ComfyUI-bleh](https://github.com/blepping/ComfyUI-bleh) collection if you find the result seems a bit washed out and b lurry.
+You may want to use the `BlehDiscardPenultimateSigma` node from my [ComfyUI-bleh](https://github.com/blepping/ComfyUI-bleh) collection if you find the result seems a bit washed out and blurry.
+* `SamplerConfigOverride` — can be used to override configuration settings for other samplers, including the noise type.
+For example, you could force `euler_ancestral` to use a different noise type.
+It's also possible to override other settings like `s_noise`, etc. *Note*: The wrapper inspects the sampling function's arguments to see what it supports, so you should connect the sampler directly to this rather than having other nodes (like a different sampler wrapper) in between.
+* `SonarCustomNoise` — See the [Noise](#noise) section below.

+*Note*: `NoisyLatentLike` and `SamplerConfigOverride` are candidates for moving to a different project.
+They're just here at the moment because the noise generation functions are readily available.

 ## Parameters